 Many projects that researchers from the group have been involved with have had significant impact in the academic community and resulted in papers that have been widely cited.
 We are also very proud that many of our projects have also had internal Microsoft impact or have been licensed.
-Two public examples of our impact on Microsoft are Microsoft System Center Capacity Planner and The Windows Vista Network Map.
-This tradition continues, and we currently have a number of exciting active collaborations with product groups.
+A recent example of our impact on Microsoft is the SMB Bandwidth Management feature in Windows Server 2012 R2 that allows SMB traffic to be rate controlled.
+This feature enables data center hosters to control the bandwidth of traffic from VMs to storage on a per-class basis and is one of the outputs of our research on Predictable Data Centers.
+Other public examples of our impact on Microsoft include the System Centre Capacity Planner and the Windows Network Map.

-- The Cambridge Systems & Networking group is always looking for interns, post-docs and researchers.
+- The Cambridge Systems & Networking group is always looking for interns, post-docs, RSDEs and researchers.
 For more information, visit Microsoft Research Careers.
 Prospective interns may wish to identify people or projects they are interested in, and informally email the relevant staff directly (one email, cc'ed appropriately).